|Welcome to Te Rangimarie|

 |Staff: Tracey Herewini-Davis (Head of Department)

-Jeanette Bell (full time teacher)
+Jeanette Bell (classroom teacher)